sobolevn/sobolevn.github.io/_posts/2019-09-07-testing-mypy-types.md

 ## Modern approach

 I stumbled on [`pytest-mypy-plugins`](https://github.com/typeddjango/pytest-mypy-plugins) package.
+It was originally created to make sure that types for `django` works fine in [`TypedDjango`](https://github.com/typeddjango) project.

-To install it in your project run:
+To install `pytest-mypy-plugins` in your project run:

 ```bash
 pip install pytest-mypy-plugins